 - 1. If the plan terminates, your coverage ends at the same time.
 This plan may be canceled or changed without notice to you. - 2.
 If the plan no longer provides coverage for the class of members to which you belong, your coverage ends on the effective date of that change.
 If this plan is amended to delete coverage for dependents, a dependent's coverage ends on the effective date of that change. - 3.
 Coverage for dependents ends when subscriber's coverage ends. - 4.
 Coverage ends at the end of the period for which the required monthly contribution has been paid on your behalf when the required monthly contribution for the next period is not paid. - 5.
-If you voluntarily cancel coverage at any time, coverage ends as follows: - a.
-For a subscriber, coverage ends at the end of the period for which monthly contributions have been paid; - b.
-For a dependent whose coverage is cancelled while the subscriber's coverage remains in effect, coverage ends at the end of the period for which monthly contributions have been paid on the dependent's behalf. - 6.
-If you no longer meet the requirements set forth in the "Eligible Status" provision of HOW COVERAGE BEGINS, coverage ends as follows:
+If you voluntarily cancel coverage at any time, coverage ends on the due date for the required monthly contribution coinciding with or following the date of voluntary cancellation which you provide to us. - 6.
+If you no longer meet the requirements set forth in the "Eligible Status" provision of HOW COVERAGE BEGINS, your coverage ends as of the due date for the required monthly contribution coinciding with or following the date you cease to meet such requirements.